 What most organisations call culture change is a communication exercise.
 It produces better language for the same behaviour.
 This is not that.

 This work diagnoses from the inside.
-Rajneesh Jain has sat across the table from leaders at BCG, GMR, and Strides Pharma.
+Rajneesh Jain has sat across the table from leadership teams at BCG, GMR, and Strides Pharma.
 He does not arrive with a framework and depart with a report.
-He arrives with a method and stays until the pattern changes.
+He arrives with a method.
+He stays until the pattern changes.

 • A two-day offsite with breakout sessions and sticky notes